-The problems Indonesia faces are further compounded by an underdeveloped infrastructure that is inadequate to cope with regularly occurring natural disasters including earthquakes and flooding.
+The problems Indonesia faces are further compounded by an underdeveloped infrastructure that is inadequate to cope with regularly occurring natural disasters, including earthquakes and flooding.
 Religious and ethnic tensions, which are inevitable with many different ethnic groups living side by side, are also the root cause of much of the crime in Indonesia, including a high risk of terrorism.

-Crime rates in Indonesia
+Crime in Indonesia

 ATM fraud also seems to be a common occurrence, although most banks have taken steps to improve the security of their machines in recent years.
 When using any ATM it is important to check for any suspicious persons in the vicinity and inspect the machine before use.
-Always cover the keypad with your hand when entering your PIN.

 In recent years there have been a number of deaths and serious illnesses caused by locals and tourists drinking alcohol spiked with methanol, mostly on the tourist islands of Bali and Lombok.
-The local spirit arak seems to be the main culprit but even some branded spirits including vodka and rum may be local copies and should not be considered safe.
+The local spirit arak seems to be the main culprit but even some branded spirits, including vodka and rum, may be local copies and should not be considered safe.

 Road safety in Indonesia

 Road accidents are one of the main causes of hospitalisation and death to foreigners in Indonesia.
-Traffic is busy and chaotic, particularly in urban centers, and traffic rules are rarely enforced.
+Traffic is busy and chaotic, particularly in urban centres, and traffic rules are rarely enforced.
 Roads are overcrowded and it is common for motorbikes to overtake on both sides.
 Most drivers of both cars and motorbikes have never received formal training and even children drive themselves to school on motorbikes.
 Extreme weather conditions in the wet season and poor road conditions add to the problems.